traplol/malang/README.md

 x = 42
 y : double = 123.45

-PI :: 3.14159
+PI := 3.14159
-PI = 3.0             # compile error because :: signifies it is a constant
+PI = 3.0             # compile error because ALL_CAPS signifies it is a constant

 z := "hello world"